Great Bath

-Features of The Great Bath
+Features

-The Great Bath of Mohenjo-Daro is called the "earliest public water tank of the ancient world".12 m by 7 m, with a maximum depth of 2.4 m.
+The Great Bath of Mohenjo-Daro is called the "earliest public water tank of the ancient world".
+It measures approximately 12 m by 7 m, with a maximum depth of 2.4 m.
 Two wide staircases, one from the north and one from the south, served as the entry to the structure.
 A ledge 1.4 m high extending the entire width of the bath is at the lower ends of these stairs.
 The sloping floor leads to a small outlet at the southwestern corner of the tank, connecting corbelled arch drain, which led the used water out of the bath.

 The floor of the tank was watertight due to finely fitted bricks laid on edge with a gypsum plaster, and the side walls were constructed in a similar manner.
 To make the tank even more watertight, a thick layer of bitumen (waterproof tar) was laid along the sides of the pool and presumably also on the floor.
 Brick colonnades were discovered on the eastern, northern and southern edges.
 The preserved columns had stepped edges that may have held wooden screens or window frames.
 Two large doors lead into the complex from the south and other access was from the north and east.
 A series of rooms were located along the eastern edge of the building and in one room was a well that may have supplied some of the water needed to fill the tank.
 Rainwater also may have been collected for the purpose, but no inlet drains have been found.
 It may have had a long bathing pool built with waterproof bricks.